Higher Healing: Medical Marijuana Revenue Statistics

 (Pew Research Center)

-Additionally, some 79% of Americans now live in counties with at least one cannabis dispensary.
+Additionally, some 79% of Americans lived in counties with at least one cannabis dispensary in 2025.

 23% of all dispensaries in 2024 were in states that only legalized medical marijuana.